 ACE is a founding member of this non-profit 501(c)(6) which represents organizations that offer NCCA or ISO-accredited exercise professional certification programs.
 Its mission is to secure recognition of registered exercise professionals for their distinct roles in medical, health, fitness and sports performance fields.
 The organization maintains the United States Registry of Exercise Professionals (USREPS), an internationally recognized registry of exercise professionals who hold current certifications from NCCA-accredited exercise certification programs in the United States.
 For more information please visit www.usreps.org.

 ACE is an active collaborator with this organization, which sets standards for the education of exercise professionals in Europe and manages the European Register of Exercise Professionals and promotes physical activity and sport for health.

 Committee on Accreditation for the Exercise Sciences (CoAES)/Commission on the Accreditation of Allied Health Education Programs (CAAHEP)

 ACE collaborates with this organization, which sets standards and offers programmatic accreditation for college and university academic programs that prepare students for careers as exercise professionals at the 2-year, 4-year and graduate level.

 ACE collaborates with this organization, which develops and maintains standards and guidelines for medical fitness facilities and offers a voluntary facility certification program benchmarked to those standards and guidelines.

-International Consortium on Health and Wellness Coaching
+National Board for Health and Wellness Coaching